thaidatdh/simple-console-librarymanagement/README.md

 # Simple Console Library Management
-This is a simple console library management application, which is a project in our "programming techniques" subject.
+This is a simple console library management application, which is a project in our "programming techniques" subject (HCMUS).
 It is two-man project.
 We use linkedlist, binary file and basic algorithm.

 Originally, the code is Vietnamese, i tried to translate it into English so you may see weird output and weird words (my english is not really good), it's still Vietnamese data though.